khalidkhankakar/Pandas-for-Data-Science/README.md

 - ✅ Beginner-friendly
 - ✅ Rich with hands-on examples
 - ✅ Well-documented and easy to follow
 - ✅ A valuable resource for learners and professionals alike
+- ✔ more etc...

 ---